camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/08-cycle/02-connector-configuration.html.md

   </div>
   <div class="col-xs-6 col-sm-6 col-md-9">
     <p>
       For directly accessing your process models stored in Signavio, you must set up a Signavio Connector.
-The picture below shows a connector setup for Signavio's SaaS edition with globally provided <a href="ref:#cycle-connector-configuration-user-credentials">credentials</a>, meaning that every Cycle user connects with the same credentials to the repository.
+The picture to the left shows a connector setup for Signavio's SaaS edition with globally provided <a href="ref:#cycle-connector-configuration-user-credentials">credentials</a>, meaning that every Cycle user connects to the repository with the same credentials.
 If you are behind a proxy, you could configure that here as well.
     </p>
     <p>
       Hit <code>Test</code> to check if Cycle can find the folder you specified.